gadget-framework/gadget2/docs/userguide.md

 generating very large files), any printfile settings are ignored if Gadget is started with the -l switch.

+\bigskip
-To define print files in the Gadget model, the ”main” file must contain a list of the data files that contain the description of the printer classes required, and the format for this is shown below:
+To define print files in the Gadget model, the "main" file must contain a list of the data files that contain the description of the printer classes required, and the format for this is shown below:

     printfiles           <names of the print files>

-The print files contain a list of various type of printer classes, separated by the keyword [component], that output different information from the model, and the name of the file that the information is to be written to.
+The print files contain a list of various type of printer classes, separated by the keyword \[component\], that output different information from the model, and the name of the file that the information is to be written to.
 All the output is written as a plain ASCII text file that can be viewed in any text editor.
-The format of the print file is
+The format of the print file is follows:
-follows:

     [component]
     type                 <printer type>